Exact Label Recovery in Euclidean Random Graphs: Connectivity of the Visibility Graph

-as the union of all visible blocks to $B_i$, excluding $B_i$ itself.
-Observe that as $\chi \to 0$, the volume of the blue region approaches the volume of $C_i$.
+It follows that if $B_j \subseteq C_i''$, then $B_i \sim B_j$.
+Shrinking the radius of $C_i''$ by the length of the longest diagonal of a block, namely $\sqrt{d}(\chi\log n)^{1/d}$, gives the smaller ball $C_i'$.
+Based on geometric observations, we note that $C_i^{\prime} \subset U_i\cup B_i$ (see Figure \ref{fig:geometry}).
+Observe that as $\chi \to 0$, the volume of the black region approaches the volume of $C_i$ and $C_i'$.
 The following lemma quantifies this observation, showing that our conditions on $\chi$ guarantee that $U_i$ (and any set with the same volume as $U_i$) will contain sufficiently many vertices.

 \begin{lemma} If $\chi$ satisfies the condition in \eqref{eq:chi-fomula} and $\lambda \nu_d>1$, there exist positive constants $\widetilde\delta$ and $\epsilon$, depending on $\lambda$ and $d$, such that for any subset $S\in\cS_{d,n}$ with $\text{vol}(S) = \text{vol}( U_i)$, we have \$ \pr\big(|V(S)|>\widetilde\delta\log n\big) \geq 1- n^{-1-\epsilon}. \$ \end{lemma}